100 crop species provide 90% of the world's food. 70 of those species depend on pollinators.

 Honey bee pollinator, Apis mellifera, foraging on a square stem plant (Melanthera nivea).

 Pollinators play a crucial role in the reproduction of many plants, including many of the plants that provide our nation’s food, fiber, fuel and medicine.
 Animal pollinators, especially honey bees, are critical for producing of our food products.
 But despite their value, many pollinator species are in trouble.
 In an effort to fight population declines, NRCS is working with private landowners to establish habitat for pollinators through conservation.

+In June, NRCS joins organizations across the country to celebrate National Pollinator Week.
 National Pollinator Week was established in 2006, when the U.S. Senate voted unanimously to designate a week in June each year to celebrate pollinators and call for their conservation.
 The designation was a result of efforts by a diverse collaboration of non-government organizations, federal agencies and scientists to emphasize the importance and fragility of our pollinators.
 Since then, National Pollinator Week has grown to be an international celebration of the valuable ecosystem services provided by bees, birds, butterflies, bats, beetles and other pollinators.
 This growing concern for pollinators is a sign of progress.

 The 2014 Farm Bill continues to elevate pollinators as a high priority resource concern for USDA conservation programs, and USDA is incorporating pollinators into conservation planning nationwide.
 NRCS supports pollinators by working with private landowners to establish habitat, which provides both food and sanctuary for bees and other pollinators.
 Some of our pollinator conservation accomplishments include:

 Since 2008, NRCS has revised all of its applicable conservation practice standards to include criteria for bee habitat, and we continue to refine these conservation efforts to further support bee pollinators.